1005 - Community Activites Involving Students

 7. All parties conducting research in the district are to assume responsibility for making themselves available to answer questions from district personnel regarding the research proposed and data to be collected.

 General Procedures: From time to time the district may administer surveys to students in the course of developing and evaluating programs and services offered in the schools.
-The school building will comply with applicable laws and regulations concerning the administration of surveys and the use of personal information about students for marketing purposes as outlined in this policy.
+The district will comply with applicable laws and regulations concerning the administration of surveys and the use of personal information about students for marketing purposes as outlined in this policy.
 If prior notice and written parent/guardian consent, or the written consent of emancipated students or students over 18 years of age is absent, then students will not be required to submit to the survey, analysis, or evaluation that reveals information concerning:

-1. Political affiliations or beliefs of the student or the student's parents/guardians
+1. Political affiliations or beliefs of the student or the student's parents/ guardians;

-2. Mental or psychological problems of the student or the student's family
+2. Mental or psychological problems of the student or the student's family;

-3. Sexual behaviors or attitudes
+3. Sexual behaviors or attitudes;

-4. Illegal, anti-social, self-incriminating, or demeaning behaviors
+4. Illegal, anti-social, self-incriminating, or demeaning behaviors;

-5. Critical appraisals of other individuals with whom respondents have close family relationships
+5. Critical appraisals of other individuals with whom respondents have close family relationships;

-6. Legally recognized privileged or analogous relationships such as those of lawyers, physicians, and ministers
+6. Legally recognized privileged or analogous relationships such as those of lawyers, physicians, and ministers;

-8. Income (other than that required by law to determine eligibility for participation in a program or for receiving financial assistance under such program)
+8. Income (other than that required by law to determine eligibility for participation in a program or for receiving financial assistance under such program).

-Notice to Parents/Guardians Regarding Surveys: A copy of this policy, or a summary of this policy, will be included in the student handbook for each building.
+Notice to Parents/Guardians Regarding Surveys: A copy of this policy or a summary of this policy will be included in the student handbook for each building.

 Procedures for Inspection of Surveys and Related Materials: Parents/guardians have the right to review any survey, teacher's manual, recording, or other supplementary material which will be used in connection with any survey created by a third party before it is distributed or administered to students.